 Opportunities to perform

 We have a tradition of performing high-quality musicals.
 For the past 10 years we have staged some brilliant annual performances and we produce two musicals a year for Years 3 and 4 (end of the Spring term) and for Years 5 and 6 (end of the Summer term).
+Our School Prom concert in 2021 was one of the first opportunities to invite parents back into school, and was a fantastic showcase for our talented pupils.
+You can watch some of the highlights here.

 We are increasingly asked to provide musicians for local events such as the Service of Remembrance at Wye Church, music for the residents at a local Care Home and a Good Friday Procession through the village.
 At Christmas our school choir perform in Canterbury Cathedral at the Princess of Wales’s Regiment Carol Service.